 Why there are bubbles when I make up the milk powder?

 Like most things in life milk powder contains air.
 When you dissolve the milk powder the air creates bubbles.
 This is quite normal and harmless.
-Some products that are dissolved in water contain chemicals to suppress the bottles.
+Some products that are dissolved in water contain chemicals to suppress the bubbles.
 Our milk powder doesn’t.

 Why are there sometimes tiny particles presented in the milk after it is dissolved?